Archaeology Research and Repository Policies

-On-site Visit: To arrange a visit, please schedule an appointment with the Curator or Collection Manager, providing at least 3 weeks advance notice.
+On-site Visit: To arrange a visit, complete the Archaeology Collection Research Request Form and schedule an appointment with the Curator or Collection Manager, providing at least 3 weeks advance notice.
 Requests will be granted subject to curatorial review.
 Visits must be conducted during regular public hours (8-5, M-F).
 Visitors must abide by Department rules, particularly those regarding culturally sensitive materials.

 Destructive Analysis: If you would like to conduct destructive analysis (radiocarbon dating, INAA, etc.) on artifacts from the archaeology collections, please review the SNOMNH Sampling